highchair/artinruins-com/_property/waterman-weybosset-mills.md

 Maps shown in our gallery concentrate on the central complex bounded by Dike Street to the north, Troy Street to the west, and Oak Street to the south.

 + [1889 Sanborn Insurance Map, Volume 1, Plate 27a](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g08099188901){:target="_blank"} (page 55) — Labelled as the Weybosset Woolen Mills.
 Starting on the northern edge along Dike Street, there is a 1-story office building located near where a newer, 2 story office was later built.
 On the western side of the block, a shorter brick building exists which was later expanded to become the dyeing house at 46 Dike Street.
 The center, blue (indicating concrete or stone construction), 4-story “F”-shaped mill (rotated 90°) consists of Mill Number 1 along the northern side, a “wing” on the eastern side, and an “L” building protruding from the center of Mill Number 1.
-Four smokestacks are located in a brick building to the west of Mill Number 1 and north of Mill Number 2.
+Four smokestacks are located in the Boiler House building to the west of Mill Number 1 and north of Mill Number 2.
 There is an open section in the blue “F” shape with a small stone building and 1-story red brick addition.
 Mill Number 2 is on the southwestern corner of the block at Oak and Troy.
 Elevated walkways exist connecting to a store house across Oak Street and then connecting again to Mill Number 3 (see next map) across Troy.
 + [1900 Sanborn Insurance Map, Volume 3, Plate 264](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g08099190003){:target="_blank"} (page 54) — Labelled as the American Woolen Company Weybosset Plant.
 The previously open “F” shape mill has been infilled with the 1-story Weaving Room.
-The dyeing house is still shorter than it is presently and the smoekstack configuration has changed.
+The dyeing house is still shorter than it is presently and the smokestack configuration has changed.
+Detail of Mill Number 3 is present and what will become Mill Number 4 is only a one-story “Cotton and Wool Storage” building.
 + [1920 Sanborn Insurance Map, Volume 4, Plate 14](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g08099192104){:target="_blank"} (page 15) — The dye house building has increased in size and the 1-story office on the north of the block has had a 2-story office built to the east.
 Mill Number 4 has been added on the block south on Oak Street and remains connected to Mills Number 2 to the north and 4 to the west.
 Elevated walkways also exist between the new Mill Number 4 and the “L” portion of Mill Number 1.
 + [1951 Sanborn Insurance Map, Volume 4, Plate 14](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g08099195004){:target="_blank"} (page 15) — Maps in between did not note any major changes.
 This map looks very much like the earlier maps except for a few notes: the elevated walkways have been removed and the presence of clerestories has been noted in the drawings.
-+ [1972, Providence Historical Aerial Viewer](#photo-1972-dike-oak-troy-olneyville-aerial-01) — The complex looks much the same as it does in the 1956 map.
++ 1972, [Providence Historical Aerial Viewer](//pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e){:target="_blank"} — The complex looks much the same as it does in the 1956 map.
 Much of the block is infilled by buildings.
-The signature sawtoth roof of the Weaving Room is visible.
+The signature sawtooth roof of the Weaving Room is visible.
-+ [1997, Providence Historical Aerial Viewer](#photo-1997-dike-oak-troy-olneyville-aerial-01) — Demolition has occured on the northern and eastern sides of the complex, losing the Number 1 Main Mill and the Number 1 Wing.
++ 1997, Providence Historical Aerial Viewer — Demolition has occurred on the northern and eastern sides of the complex, losing the Number 1 Main Mill and the Number 1 Wing.
 The “L” building in between the Number 2 Mill and the Weaving Room has been removed, creating an exposed alley between buildings down the center of the complex.
-This demolition occured somewhere between the 1988 aerial and this 1997 photo.
+This demolition occurred somewhere between the 1988 aerial and this 1997 photo.
-+ [2008, Providence Historical Aerial Viewer](#photo-2008-dike-oak-troy-olneyville-aerial-01) — The demolition that occurred circa 1994 can be seen more clearly in this newer satellite photo.
-+ [2020, Providence Historical Aerial Viewer](#photo-2020-dike-oak-troy-olneyville-aerial-01) — Between a 2011 and a 2014 photo, a new building was added in the center of the complex, to the north of 239 Oak Street and to the west of the former Weave Shed at 217 Oak Street.
++ 2008, Providence Historical Aerial Viewer — Between a 2011 and a 2014 photo, a new building was added in the center of the complex, to the north of 239 Oak Street and to the west of the former Weave Shed at 217 Oak Street.
 The configuration since this photo has not changed significantly.

 ***

 _From the National Register Form for the Weybosset Mills complex, 2008, by Jenny R. Fields and Alyssa L. Wood, PAL_

 [The entire report](//npgallery.nps.gov/NRHP/AssetDetail/dd4e8025-7fb7-42c4-b5ba-f18ad09471ec){:target="_blank"} can be found from the National Parks Service website.
+This main entry for the mill complex focuses on the block bounded by Dike Street to the north, Troy to the west, and Oak Street to the south.
+The block bounded by Oak to the north, Agnes to the west, Magnolia to the south, and Troy to the east is Mill Number 3, aka the [Roger Williams Brewing Company]({% link _property/roger-williams-brewing.md %}).
+The block bounded by Oak to the north, Troy to the west, and Magnolia to the south is [Mill Number 4]({% link _property/weybosset-mills-number-4.md %}).

 #### Significance